How Much SPF Your Sunscreen Should Have

 Is any sunscreen ok?

 Another thing to consider is whether or not the sunscreen is broad spectrum.
-This is where it also filters a relative percent of UVA rays proportional to its SPF rating.
-UVA contributes to tanning, ageing and skin cancer.
+This is where in addition its SPF rating (and thus its UVB protection) it also filters a proportional percent of UVA rays.
+UVA does not cause sunburns, but travels through glass and contributes to tanning, ageing and skin cancer.
 For protecting yourself completely, broad spectrum sunscreen is key.

 What should you look for?